Gerald-1997/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. what about two. > Display the content of /etc/passwd and /etc/hosts
 4. last lines of a file. > Display the last 10 lines of /etc/passwd
 5. i'd prefer the first ones actually. > Display the first 10 lines of /etc/passwd
+6. lines #2. > Write a script that displays the third line of the file iacta.